-Do you prepare raw meat to cook for yourself or your family?
+“Do you prepare raw meat to cook for yourself and your family?”

 Fiber is another key factor in promoting a healthy digestive system.
-Fiber resists enzymatic digestion in the small intestine and is fermented in the colon by the beneficial bacteria.
-Short-Chain Fatty Acids (SCFAs) are produced as a byproduct of fiber fermentation and provides the colon wall with energy.
+Fiber resists enzymatic digestion in the small intestine and is fermented in the colon by beneficial bacteria.
+Short-Chain Fatty Acids (SCFAs) are produced as a byproduct of fiber fermentation and provide the colon wall with energy.
 Fiber is easily available in green leafy vegetables, berries, and fur/feathers from whole prey.

 Always remember to follow basic food handling safety guidelines and feed foods to support a healthy immune system.
 Dogs and cats can contract STEC illness from E. coli-contaminated foods.
-However, it is important to remember a dog or cat with a healthy immune system has a low chance of becoming sick from E. coli.
+However, it is important to remember that a dog or cat with a healthy immune system has a low chance of becoming sick from E. coli.